SamOBrienOlinger/PP4/README.md

         !["cover text with internal link to Join page"](assets/README.md-images/README.md-Join-Cockapoo-Club-Cover-Text.jpg)

-        The CSS code that was particualrly useful for this can be found on lines 94 to 112 [Here](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode/blob/main/03-creating-the-hero-image/03-hero-image-cover-text/assets/css/style.css).
+        The CSS code that was particularly useful for this can be found on lines 94 to 112 [Here](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode/blob/main/03-creating-the-hero-image/03-hero-image-cover-text/assets/css/style.css).
 For details of this code, please go to [Code](#code).
-However, I changed many of the fixed units of measurement to dynamic units; changed the fon-size; made the color consistent with the color scheme across the rest of this project; and had to play around a lot with it's position for multiple screen sizes to ensure responsiveness.
+However, I changed many of the fixed units of measurement to dynamic units; changed the font-size; made the color consistent with the color scheme across the rest of this project; and had to play around a lot with its position for multiple screen sizes to ensure responsiveness.

       - To avoid the 'illusion of completeness' there are images visible above the fold area: